 Take a print of the sketches or make a rough sketch of the fixtures and clamps so

-that you can refer to it as I mention them throughout the pages.
+that you can refer to it as I mention them.

 The next operation is to machine the soleplate to receive the Crankshaft Bearings

 and is the one task that is not easy for the reader who is making the engine solely

 using a lathe, unless there is a vertical slide available when the operation will